MS-RST Overview

 Additional admission requirements include: (1) Transcripts from all university degrees/coursework; (2) Reasons Statement that includes a rationale and career goals; (3) current resume or curriculum vitae; and (4) two letters of recommendation from persons most knowledgeable about the applicant’s recent academic and relevant work experiences.
 Depending on the MS-RST track and faculty advisor, GRE scores may be requested by the Program.

-Students applying to the degree must have completed (undergraduate) pre- requisites in statistics (3 credits), laboratory-based natural sciences (4 credits,) and psychology (required for the Intervention and Consultation in Performance Psychology [ICPP] and Human Factors Innovation [HFI] tracks) or sociology (3 credits).
+Students applying to the degree must have completed (undergraduate) pre- requisites in statistics (3 credits), laboratory-based natural sciences (4 credits,) and psychology (required for the Sport and Performance Psychology [SPP] and Human Factors Innovation [HFI] tracks) or sociology (3 credits).
 A grade of B- or better must have been obtained in each prerequisite course.
 Prerequisites will be verified through transcript review at the time of application.
 Students deemed not to have satisfied one or more of the prerequisites may be admitted on probation and complete the prerequisite(s) as deficiency credits within their first two semesters.
 Deficiency coursework will not count towards the MS-RST degree.

 Credits and Courses